 - The aggregated content can be sorted and filtered in various ways, from topics to sources.

-- They include news from a variety of trusted sources, ensuring that they reach as wide an audience as possible without sacrificing quality.
+- They aggregate news from a variety of trusted sources, ensuring that they reach as wide an audience as possible without sacrificing quality.

 - All the news is attributed to the original source, ensuring that they are not stealing content from anyone and the original writer gets the credit they deserve.